rickelsum/hacktrick-home-lab/README.md

 # hacktrick-web-docker

-My Example Docker Compose Setup I use for developing and quickly deploying web applications.
-In this example I will deploying the following apps as containers:
+My Example Docker Compose Setup I use for developing and quickly deploying a Wordpress site with Redis Cache.
+In this example I will be deploying the following apps as containers:

 Traefik Reverse Proxy
 Wordpress